mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 June 2022.  <u>I never told anyone, but ever since last semester, I envisioned a future where I would live to be single my entire life.
 I couldn’t pinpoint why though.
 But I definitely didn’t see the point of making new friends unless I felt like I was going to be in their lives.</u>  On the mission, I had hoped to continue to keep in contact with the missionaries that I felt closer to, but that didn’t happen.
 Physical distance didn’t help either, but it was difficult to keep in touch with even those who went to BYU.

 <u>So, what was the point of putting effort into things that wouldn’t last?
 Sure, they might have been
-<span style="color:red">**Steppingstones**</span>—these
+<span style="color:red">Steppingstones</span>—these
 people that would help me move into the next stage of my life.
 But after that, I would no longer see them again.
 It was almost as if they were dead.</u>  Of course, I was going to be respectful and kind to others I interacted with.
 I was on a team for my on-campus internship last semester, and I was also in a team with my research group.
 It wasn’t like I was a stereotypical antisocial nerd.
 But going to activities like ward prayer seemed useless to me.
 I didn’t think it was unusual of me to think that way though.
 From people I had talked to, if they didn’t have friends in a social setting and couldn’t make friends, they would end up leaving.
 I guess what was unusual about me was that I couldn’t make friends easily.

 <u>Along the lines of a social life, I hadn’t gone on a single date since before my mission.</u>  I guess I wasn’t interested in dating anyway, and it seemed like no one was interested in going on a date with me, so it didn’t come to my mind.  <u>I knew that marriage was an essential step to exaltation, and my goal was to live with God and my family forever, so I felt like I would have to figure out a way to do that.
 I had heard people say that attraction was God-given, but I had a hard time believing that.
 Those feelings led to unclean thoughts, promiscuous acts, and all sorts of drama.
 It was what I called a
-<span style="color:red">**Disease**</span>.</u>  Whenever
+<span style="color:red">Disease</span>.</u>  Whenever
 I heard people talk about dating or relationships, I was pretty turned off.
 Anytime I saw a couple holding hands or kissing, I usually avoided the situation and walked away.  <u>Eternal marriage—the sealing of a man and a woman—was essential for exaltation, not this extra romantic filth.
 Why did people want to deal with this Disease on top of everything else in life?</u>

 As far as my future goals, I was excited for the summer internship I was going to have.
 My title was a business operations intern, which I heard would involve a lot of data analysis.
-Since I still had a couple years of school left, I didn’t see myself working at the company I would be interning for, SelectQuote.  <u>But as a general vision, I saw myself finding a job that would keep me secure.
+Since I still had a couple years of school left, I didn’t see myself working at the company I would be interning for.  <u>But as a general vision, I saw myself finding a job that would keep me secure.
 I’d go back to my nice home and enjoy the rest of the day to myself.
 Maybe I’d get into cooking or some other hobby.
 I wouldn’t have to worry about taking care of kids; I would be all alone.
 It honestly sounded like the life.</u>

 ## Section 2